Students Polish Job Interview Skills, Network with Knox Alumni

 Heister, director of development for a New York City hospital and health care system, and more than a dozen other Knox alumni and friends participated in mock interviews and a networking session with current Knox students.
-The October 17 event was organized by the Bastian Family Center for Career & Pre-Professional Development.
+The October 17 event was organized by the Bastian Family Career Center.

 Heister was impressed with the students she met.

 "The caliber of student at Knox is outstanding, and it makes me very proud to be an alum," she said.
 "It's so incredible to hear everyone's stories because they're so diverse."

 Maurice Harris '08, a planner with the State of Missouri Department of Economic Development, said he stressed to students that they have a wide range of opportunities ahead of them.

 Their future path might not be "a simple road," he added.
 "There will be some bumps, but we learn from those bumps."

 Students said they benefited by spending time with alumni.